 During the MTD Moves Ahead planning process, several different transit priority measures were explored to understand where and how these can be implemented throughout the South Coast to improve service and reliability.
 Survey respondents were asked about their support for different priority measures, and whether these would make them ride more often.
 Within the South Coast, support for transit priority measures is strong among current MTD riders and the community at large, with 81% of riders and 78% of all survey respondents stating that they would be much more likely or somewhat more likely to ride if bus queue jumps and bus only lanes were implemented, and 83% of riders and 80% of all survey respondents.
-Table 4 summarizes the transit priority measures that were looked at as a part of this planning process.
+Table 6 summarizes the transit priority measures that were looked at as a part of this planning process.

 Project Concept Example Transit signal priority Extend the green signal so an approaching bus can make it through the intersection.
 Provide a signal for buses only at key intersections to provide buses the right of way before general traffic.
-Bus queue jumps Combine short dedicated transit facilities with either a leading bus interval or active signal priority to allow buses to easily enter traffic flow in a priority position.
-Comparable to a bike box treatment, but for buses.
-Can considerably reduce delay and result in run-time savings and improved reliability.